Ippo343/DangIt/README.md

 # DANG IT!
 *A Random Failures Mod for Kerbal Space Program*

-Poorly cobbled together by Ippo (m.ippolito@outlook.com) and rescued from oblivion by 602p: contact me on the KSP forums at Coffeeman or at <louis@goessling.com>
+Nicely cobbled together by Ippo (m.ippolito@outlook.com) and rescued from oblivion by 602p: contact me on the KSP forums at Coffeeman or at <louis@goessling.com>

 Please note that this mod is still (deep) in *Alpha*.
 Bugs might happen (even nasty ones), and future updates might be incompatible with previous versions, at any time.